XiaominLiu97/XiaominLiu97.github.io/_pages/includes/pub.md

 **Xiaomin Liu**, Yihao Zhang, Yuli Chen, Yichen Liu, Meng Cai, Qizhi Qiu, Mengfan Fu, Lilin Yi, Weisheng Hu, Qunbi Zhuge*

 - Accepted by [Advanced Photonics](https://www.researching.cn/ap) （IF= 17.3）
-- We propose a Bayesian inference framework (BIF) to construct the digital twin of OAs and control OPE in a data-efficient manner.
+- Propose a Bayesian inference framework (BIF) to construct the digital twin of OAs and control OPE in a data-efficient manner.
 Only the informative data are collected to balance the exploration and exploitation of the data space, thus enabling efficient autonomous-driving optical networks (ADONs).

 </div>
 </div>